 ∘ virtual

-∘ August 2022 — present
+∘ August 2022 — January 2025

-Bachelor of Arts in Studio Art, Focus in Museum Studies
+Bachelor of Arts in Studio Art, focus in Museum Studies

 Minors in Art History and Anthropology